tecnomod-um/oquare-metrics/README.md

 * Visual representation of how modifications done to an ontology affect the quality of that ontology.
 * Multiple ontology source folders
 * Two different ontology reasoners for ontology metrics calculation (ELK and HermiT)
+* Possibility to ignore certain files that might not want to be parsed

 ## Usage
 > NOTE: :warning: